We have information you must know before you buy the FJ Cruiser.

 The seats have active headrests.
 In certain rear collisions, a cable-actuated mechanism in the headrest moves it upward and forward to help limit the movement of the occupant's head, potentially reducing whiplash injuries.
-For 2011, new folding rear headrests improve rearward visibility.
+Folding rear headrests help with rearward visibility.

 Switches for various mechanical systems are set in a panel just ahead of the shift lever.
 Not only are they conveniently placed, but there are dummy switches to ease installation of aftermarket equipment such as auxiliary lighting or locking axles for extreme off-road use.

-The driver faces white-faced gauges (speedometer, tachometer, engine temperature, voltage and fuel level) that are easy to read.
+The driver faces white-faced gauges that are easy to read (speedometer, tachometer, engine temperature, voltage and fuel level).
 In addition to the regular glove box ahead of the front passenger seat, there's a smaller covered storage box on top of the instrument panel in front of the driver.
 This area can be fitted with an accessory Garmin Quest 2 navigation unit that can be removed from the vehicle for hiking or other activities.

 Cup holders are provided in the center console and all four doors.
 A 12-volt outlet is mounted on the switch panel ahead of the shifter; and a three-prong, grounded 115-volt power outlet in the cargo area with a switch for either 100 or 400 watts of output (the higher figure available when the vehicle is at idle).

 The rear seatback splits 60/40 to optimize cargo carrying options.
 The rear-seat cushion tips forward and can be removed to provide a few more inches of cargo area behind the front seats.
-Rear-hinged rear side doors give easy access to the back seat and cargo area; for 2011, that access has been improved on the passenger side, with a front passenger seatback that folds farther forward.
+Rear-hinged rear side doors give easy access to the back seat and cargo area, helped by front seatbacks that fold forward.
+Perhaps appropriately, the front seatback folds a little further forward on the right (curb) side.

 The standard audio system includes a CD player and iPod and MP3 capability as well as two ceiling-mounted speakers designed to enhance the sound experience within the FJ Cruiser.
-The Upgrade Package includes an audio system with pair of 2.6-inch speakers mounted on the rear pillars.
+The Upgrade Package increases the speaker count from six to ten and includes a pair of 2.6-inch speakers mounted on the rear pillars.

 Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, a rear sonar system and a rearview camera are included in the Convenience Package, to warn the driver of the proximity of objects when the transmission is in Reverse.
 We had no trouble parking the FJ in urban settings on our test drive, nor did we have to move into strange positions to see stoplights through the upright windshield.

 Powering the FJ Cruiser is Toyota's 4.0-liter V6 engine, well-proven in the 4Runner, Tacoma and Tundra.
-It develops 258 horsepower and 270 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.
+In the FJ Cruiser it develops 260 horsepower and 271 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.

 The FJ Cruiser is rated to tow as much as 5,000 pounds.
-It would work fine for ATVs, snowmobiles and personal watercraft, though we consider the 4Runner a much better tow vehicle.
+It would work fine for ATVs, snowmobiles and personal watercraft.
+Though the 4Runner is rated to tow the same 5000 pounds on paper, for a variety of reasons we would consider it a much better tow vehicle.